What budget should you plan for a trip to Guadeloupe?

 If you don’t want to break the bank and you’re renting for a week, for example, I’d recommend having breakfast at home, lunch in a snack bar (or a snack if you’re out walking) and cooking at home in the evening.

-Budget for 1 week in Guadeloupe?
+Budget for one week in Guadeloupe

 - Flights (per person from France) €500.00